joshwcomeau/explorable-explanations-with-react/plan.md

 Intro

+0. Anecdote about the theme music maybe?
+Crossroads?
 1. Title card
-2. Intro - name, job
+1. Intro - name, job
     2A.
 Cats, unlikely animal friendships
-3.  … And I really like building stuff on the side
+1.  … And I really like building stuff on the side
-4. Quick demo of Tello
+1. Quick demo of Tello
-5. Quick demo of Guppy
+1. Quick demo of Guppy
-6. Demo of Waveforms - cover how frequency and amplitude work
+1. Demo of Waveforms - cover how frequency and amplitude work
-7. One of my most satisfying side-projects ever
+1. One of my most satisfying side-projects ever
-8. [Snippet of email 1]
+1. [Snippet of email 1]
-9. [Snippet of email 2]
+1. [Snippet of email 2]
-10. This project was meaningful to people because it allowed them to learn in a way that videos or articles don’t.
+1. This project was meaningful to people because it allowed them to learn in a way that videos or articles don’t.
 Being able to play with the model is a way to supercharge intuitive understanding
-11. There’s a whole community of people doing this stuff! explorabl.es
+1. There’s a whole community of people doing this stuff! explorabl.es
-12. Demo of “To Build A Better Ballot”
+1. Demo of “To Build A Better Ballot”
-13. React might be the perfect tool to build these kinds of things
+1. React might be the perfect tool to build these kinds of things
-14. Going back to waveforms demo.
+1. Going back to waveforms demo.
 Notice how the waveform on the left changes several times throughout the experience.
-15. React was built to solve these kinds of problems.
+1. React was built to solve these kinds of problems.
 Working on them makes you a better React developer
-16. Today we’re gonna recreate this explorable explanation
+1. Today we’re gonna recreate this explorable explanation

 Main Presentation